Related ToolsBloomfireGuruDocument360NotionSalesforceHubspotZendeskIntercomSlack

 Key Features

-Contextual Capture The January 2026 update introduced AI-assisted knowledge capture from Zoom calls, Slack conversations, and email threads.
-The system identifies valuable information being shared informally and prompts users to formalize it into knowledge cards.
+Contextual Capture: AI-assisted capture pulls knowledge from Zoom, Slack, and email and prompts users to formalize it into cards.

 Pricing and ROI